Using this guide What's covered

 - difficulty exercising.

 A heart rhythm study involves putting electrically-sensitive catheters into a vein, usually in your groin, threading them through until they reach your heart, then stimulating your heart to trigger the arrhythmia.
-Depending on the result, your doctor will recommend the best treatment for you.

 Other treatments, like ablation, may be performed at the same time.
 Ablation uses either radio waves or cold temperatures to create a small burn to the area of the heart that’s causing the arrhythmia.